openzipkin/zipkin/.github/ISSUE_TEMPLATE/bug.md

 A clear and concise description of what the bug is.
 If you have a solution in mind, skip raising an issue and open a pull request instead.

 If this is a UI issue...
-  * Attach a screen shot showing what you think is wrong
+  * Attach a screen shot or animated gif showing what you think is wrong
   * Include JSON of a trace that produces it, being careful to not include private data
     * You can literally include the JSON in [triple-backticks](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#quoting-code)
     * Otherwise, you can use a pastebin such as [fluffy](https://fluffy.cc/)